EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F11 - reject corrupt data and record the event

-"Given a data producer exposes data to Open Radar Data, when the metadata and/or data is found to be corrupt.
-Then OPERA Open Radar Data should reject the data and record the event."
+"Given a data producer exposes data to ORD, when the metadata and/or data is found to be corrupt.
+Then ORD supply should reject the data and record the event."

 *Priority:*
 - primary

 *Clarifications:*
- - OPERA HUB disiminates all data to Open Radar Data.
- - The Open radar data only checkes the readibility of metadata and removes the file if this is not readible, otherwise no quality control is performed.
+- ORD gets the data directly either from OPERA or national data provider
+- OPERA performs the ODIM compliancy checks and in general checks the datafile quality before letting the radar data provider send data to OPERA hub.
- - The quality is radar data is responsiblity of the NMS
+- The quality is radar data is responsiblity of the NMS.
 - If the file is found to be corrupted, the system is able to remove the corrupted file in EUMETNET tendency
- - ODIM validation is not done prior to sending,  it is done by OPERA when the NMSs is testing the data transfer.
- - Monitoring of the number corrupted files
 - OPERA (DWD, MF, GeoSphere Austria) could have access to Grafana monitoring system

 *Acceptance criteria:*
+- Monitoring process should be documented.

 *Consequences and decisions:*
+- ORD only checkes the readibility of metadata and removes the file if this is not readible, otherwise no quality control is performed.
+- Set a monitoring of the number corrupted files in place

-### F13 - parameter naming convention standards, where not established, to be developed and followed
+### F12 - parameter naming convention standards, where not established, to be developed and followed

-"As a Service Manager, I want parameter naming convention standards, where not established, to be developed and followed.
-So, I can efficiently maintain and lifecycle the Open Radar Data service."
+"As a ORD service operator, I want parameter naming convention standards, where not established, to be developed and followed.
+So, I can efficiently maintain and lifecycle the ORD service."

 *Priority:*
 - primary